-Despite Borneo being the third biggest island in the world, the train is definitely not a common way of transportation.
+Despite Borneo being the third biggest island in the world, the train is not a common way of transportation.
 In fact, this island, the only island in the world shared by 3 independent countries, possesses only 134 kilometers of rail.
-All of these 134 kilometers are located in Sabah, one of the states of Malaysia.
+All of these 134 kilometers are located in Sabah, one of the states composing Malaysia.
+One popular line connect Tenom with Beaufort.

 Trivia purpose : Borneo is shared by Indonesia under the name of Kalimantan, the Sultanate of Brunei and Malaysia under the two states of Sabah and Sarawak.

-My son loves train, and both my partner and me had in mind to explore a little bit of Borneo’s jungle.
-Hiking with a two year-old kid through the rain forest is not an easy task, therefore this train ride seemed to fit perfectly our needs.
+My son loves train, and both my partner and me had in mind to explore the Borneo’s jungle.
+Hiking with a two year-old kid through the rain forest is not an easy task, therefore this train ride seemed to be a great option.

 This article will share our experience on taking a train in Borneo between Beaufort and Tenom, with information, schedule, duration, price & everything you need to know to do the same.